vaibhavd-45/Employee_Managment_Full_stack/README.md

 - **Dashboard**: Visual representation of employee performance and task status
 - **Real-time Updates**: Get notified about task assignments and updates

+## Basic Working

+1. **Admin Signup & Login**
+   - A user can sign up as an Admin.
+   - After signing up, the Admin can log in to the system.

+2. **Employee Registration & Management**
+   - The Admin can add employees by registering them in the system.
+   - Each employee is provided with login credentials (email and password) by the Admin.

+3. **Employee Login**
+   - Employees can log in using the credentials provided by the Admin.
+   - After logging in, employees can view their tasks and profile information.

+4. **Task Management**
+   - The Admin can create and assign tasks to employees.
+   - Employees can update task status upon completion.
+   - Tasks can be tracked and managed through the dashboard.

 ## Tech Stack

 ### Frontend